Bed Peace

-"Bed Peace" is a song by American recording artist Jhené Aiko, taken from her debut EP, Sail Out (2013).
-The song was first premiered in July 2013 during a performance for Rap-Up Sessions, "Bed Peace" was later released as the EP's lead single on September 17, 2013, through ARTium record and Def Jam Recordings.
+"Bed Peace" is a song by American singer Jhené Aiko, taken from her debut EP, Sail Out (2013).
+The song was first premiered in July 2013 during a performance for Rap-Up Sessions, "Bed Peace" was later released as the EP's lead single on September 17, 2013, through ARTium and Def Jam Recordings.
 The song was produced by frequent collaborator Fisticuffs and features a guest appearance from American rapper Childish Gambino, who co-wrote the song along with Aiko.

 Bed Peace is a mid tempo minimalist R&B song, with lyrics revolving around smoking marijuana and having sex, as she describes her ideal day.
-Upon its release, Bed Peace was met with generally positive reviews from music critics; whom praised Aiko's vocals and compared the song to the work of Aaliyah and Ciara.
-Commercially the song did not fare well, making no appearances on major charts but did chart at number one on the US Billboard Bubbling Under R&B/Hip-Hop Singles.
+Upon its release, Bed Peace was met with generally positive reviews from critics, who praised Aiko's vocals and compared the song to the work of Aaliyah and Ciara.
+Commercially the song did not fare well, making no appearances on major charts, but did chart at number one on the US Billboard Bubbling Under R&B/Hip-Hop Singles.

-The cover artwork and music video for "Bed Peace", pay homage to and feature many references to John Lennon and Yoko Ono's Bed-Ins for Peace protest against the Vietnam War.
-The song's accompanying music video was released on October 28, 2013, and was directed by longtime collaborator Topshelf, the song's video was met with positive reviews from critics.
-The song was further promoted by various live performances including at the Live Byte series and BBC Radio 1's Future Festival.
+The cover artwork and music video for "Bed Peace" pay homage and feature many references to John Lennon and Yoko Ono's Bed-Ins for Peace protest against the Vietnam War.
+The song's accompanying music video was released on October 28, 2013, and was directed by longtime collaborator Topshelf.
+The song was further promoted by various live performances, including at the Live Byte series and BBC Radio 1's Future Festival.